-Finally, we discuss a model, developed in Bloom, Romer and Van Reenen (2010), which explains how trade from China drives innovation in exposed firms.
-The intuition relies on "trapped-factors" - that is factors of production which are costly to move between firms because of adjustment costs and sunk investment (e.g. firm-specific skills).
-Chinese imports reduce the relative profitability of making low-tech products but since firms cannot easily dispose of their "trapped" labor and capital, the shadow cost of innovating and producing a new good has fallen.
-Hence, by destroying the profitability of current low-tech products and freeing up inputs to innovate and produce new products, Chinese trade reduces the opportunity cost of innovation.

-The trapped factor model has two further implications.
-First, import competition from low wage countries like China has a greater effect on innovation than imports from high wage countries as low wage countries reduce profits from the low-tech products relatively more and so provide incentives to move up the quality ladder.
-Second, firms with more trapped factors will respond more sensitively to import threats.
-We find some support for both of these implications.
+To motivate the empirical framework we discuss a model, further developed in Bloom, Romer, Terry and Van Reenen (2012), that explains how trade from China drives innovation in exposed firms.
+The intuition relies on "trapped-factors" - that is factors of production which are costly to move between firms because of adjustment costs and sunk investment (e.g. firm-specific skills and capital).
+Chinese imports reduce the relative profitability of making low-tech products but since firms cannot easily dispose of their "trapped" labor and capital, the shadow cost of innovating has fallen.
+Hence, by reducing the profitability of current low-tech products and freeing up inputs to innovate, Chinese trade reduces the opportunity cost of innovation.
+In addition to Chinese import competition stimulating innovation, we find support for two other predictions of the model.
+First, import competition from low wage countries like China has a greater effect on innovation than imports from high wage countries.
+This occurs because Chinese imports have a disproportionate effect on the profitability of low-tech products, providing greater incentives to innovate new goods.
+Second, firms with more trapped factors (as measured by industry-specific human capital, for example) will respond more strongly to import threats.

 Our paper relates to several literatures.
-First, the work on wage inequality found that trade played little role in explaining the changing returns to skill, arguing instead that technical change was more important.
-We show that there is a role for trade in increasing skill demand (at least since the mid 1990s) mainly through inducing technical change.
-Second, although many papers have found that trade liberalization increases aggregate industry productivity, the precise mechanism is unclear.
-This evidence tends to be indirect as direct measures of technical change are generally unavailable at the micro-level.
-The literature focuses on the reallocation effects (e.g. Melitz, 2003) even though within plant productivity growth is typically as large as the between-plant reallocation effect.
-Our paper uses new patenting, IT, R&D and productivity data to establish that trade drives out low-tech firms (reallocation) and increases the incentives of incumbents to speed up technical change.
+First, for labor economics we find a role for trade with low wage countries in increasing skill demand (at least since the mid-1990s) through inducing technical change.3 Second, although many papers have found that trade liberalization increases aggregate industry productivity4, the precise mechanism is unclear.
+This evidence tends to be indirect since explicit measures of technical change are generally unavailable at the micro-level.5 The literature focuses on the reallocation effects (e.g. Melitz, 2003) even though within plant productivity growth is typically as large as the between-plant reallocation effect.
+Our paper uses new patenting, IT, R&D, management and productivity data to establish that trade drives out low-tech firms (reallocation) and increases the incentives of incumbents to speed up technical change.

-Third, there is a large theoretical literature on trade and technology.
-Our paper supports theories arguing for an important role of trade on technical change.
-In particular, our finding that (i) the positive trade effect is on innovation (rather than just compositional effects on productivity) and (ii) is much stronger from lowering import barriers against low-wage countries rather than high-wage countries is different from the mechanisms emphasized in other theories (e.g. market size or learning).
+Third, there is a large theoretical literature on trade and technology.6 Our paper supports theories arguing for an important role of trade on technical change.
+In particular, our finding that (i) the positive trade effect is on innovation (rather than just compositional effects on productivity via offshoring or product switching) and (ii) is much stronger from lowering import barriers against low-wage countries rather than high-wage countries is different from the mechanisms emphasized in other theories (e.g. market size or learning).

-Finally, there is a large empirical literature examining the impact of competition on innovation.
-A challenge in this literature is finding quasi-experiments to identify the causal impact of competition on innovation.
-Our paper extends this work by using China's trade growth, and particularly its entry into the WTO, as an exogenous shift in competition.
+Finally, there is a large empirical literature examining the impact of competition on innovation, but a major challenge is finding quasi-experiments to identify the causal impact of competition on innovation (e.g. Aghion et al, 2005).
+Our paper extends this work by using China's